p-rinceS/Spring-2025-Notes/CS 454/Lecture 2/Producer-Consumer problem.md

-[[Consensus]] - there are many solutions to a problem but some are better than others
+[[CS 454/Lecture 2/Consensus]] - there are many solutions to a problem but some are better than others